krasimir/navigo/DOCUMENTATION.md

   title?: string;
   stateObj?: Object;
   historyAPIMethod?: string;
+  updateBrowserURL?: boolean;
+  callHandler?: boolean;
-  shouldResolve?: boolean;
+  updateState?: boolean;
-  silent?: boolean;
+  force?: boolean;
 };
 ```

-The `navigate` method does three things:
+The `navigate` method by default:

-* Changes the page URL (via the History API of the browser).
+* Checks if there is a match.
+And if the answer is "yes" then ...
-* Calls the route handler.
+* It calls hooks (if any) and your route handler.
 * Updates the internal state of the router.
+* Updates the browser URL.

 Consider the following example: